GrantMCA93/data-centric-dev-milestone-project/README.md

 The graphs used for the websitestats.html page exist at path /static/img/graphs

-*-page by page walkthrough of website features-* base.html- This is an unviewable webpage that's used to create continuity in design for all the website pages. index.html - This is the start page of the website, it displays a welcome message and the ability to sign in/register for an account. addcategory.html - This page allows you to create categories to be used for the recipes.
+## page by page walkthrough of website features
+base.html- This is an unviewable webpage that's used to create continuity in design for all the website pages. index.html - This is the start page of the website, it displays a welcome message and the ability to sign in/register for an account. addcategory.html - This page allows you to create categories to be used for the recipes.